 When the final Richland housing plan was determined it was decided to identify the different housing units by the letters of the alphabet.
 “A” houses were three-bedroom two-story duplexes, “B” and “T” houses were two-bedroom single-story duplexes, and “C” was also a single-story two-bedroom duplex with a different floor plan.
 “D”, “F”, “G”, “L”, and “S” were two-story, single-family houses with three to four bedrooms with different exterior designs, houses “E”, “H”, “K”, “M”, “Q”.
 “R”, “U”, “Y”, and “V” are all single-family one story homes with different exterior designs, “J” buildings were built as dormitories for the single female workers, “K” buildings were dormitories for the single male workers.
 The buildings designated with the letter “I” were single-bedroom 8-plexes, but were never built because it was decided to put in prefab housing that was faster and easier to put up.
 There were three styles of these prefabs ranging from one to three bedrooms for the new Richland Washington Real Estate.

 Other Interesting Facts about the ABC Houses

-In determining design criteria of the ABC Houses considerations were made for the relocated families.
+In determining the design criteria of the ABC Houses considerations were made for the relocated families.
 The considerations looked at were: the occupational and social-related needs of executives along with the needs of the less senior employees and the opinions and needs of the relocated housewives.

 A total of 4,732 dwellings were built for Hanford workers, of this number a total of 1,804 were prefabs.
-Considering that building did not start until April 1943 and was finished in June of 1945, approximately 182 dwellings were built every month!
+Considering that the building did not start until April 1943 and was finished in June 1945, approximately 182 dwellings were built every month!